This article about what is Lent was updated by the Great British Mag content team on 25 February 2020.

 For practicing Christians Ash Wednesday is about going to church for special services where palm leaves are burned and made into ash.

 The ash is used as part of a ritual where each person is marked with a cross on their forehead.
 This is the mark of Jesus, and is used to demonstrate repentance for sins in front of God.

-For Lent people give up thing they love to eat, such as chocolate or crisps.
-People also pledge to do things that would improve their lives, such as exercise, learn a new skill or not spend every spare minute on social media.
+For Lent people give up things they love to eat, such as chocolate or crisps.
+People also pledge to do things that would improve their lives, such as exercise, learn a new skill, or not spend every spare minute on social media.

-The GB Mag team have made their pledges, which go something like this David is going to give up hair gel.
-Sophie is going to give up biscuits.
-Wahida is going to stop buying yet another pair of shoes and I your resident Brit?
+The GB Mag team have made their pledges, which go something like this: David is going to give up hair gel, Sophie is going to give up biscuits, and Wahida is going to stop buying yet another pair of shoes.
+And your resident Brit?
 Well, after much deliberation, the team has decided I should give up watching ‘First Dates’ – which has sent shivers down my back.
 I’ll put it out there now that this may be an impossible task!